materialscloud-org/mc-react-ptable-materials-grid/README.md

-# React periodic table and materials' grid
+# React periodic table and materials grid

 A [React](https://reactjs.org/) component for filtering and selecting materials, consisting of an integrated periodic table and a data grid.